Adiwanwade/honors-internal2/Readme.md

    npm start
    ```

-## Technologies Used

-- **React Native**: For building the mobile application.
-- **Expo**: For easy development and deployment.
-- **React Navigation**: For seamless navigation between screens.
-- **Ionicons**: For beautiful and customizable icons.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

 ---

+## 🧰 Technologies Used

+- **React Native**: Build a cross-platform app with a single codebase.
+- **Expo**: Simplify development, testing, and deployment.
+- **React Navigation**: Ensure smooth navigation between app screens.
+- **Ionicons**: Access beautiful and customizable icons.

+---

+## 🤝 Contributing

+We welcome contributions from everyone!
+Feel free to:
+- Open issues for bugs, enhancements, or features.
+- Submit pull requests to make the app even better.

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to use, share, and modify the app as per your needs!

+---

+### ✨ Happy Shopping!
+Your feedback and suggestions are invaluable — let's make the **Sport Shoe Shop App** even more amazing!